gitlabhq/gitlab-recipes/install/freebsd/freebsd-10.md

 ------------------------

-If all of the above steps complete with no errors and everything has gone smoothly, then you should be good to go.
+If all of the above steps complete with no errors and everything has gone smoothly, then start the GitLab service.

 As root:
 ```